General Distribution Requirement

 The department offers independent study options in the form of tutorials, independent projects, internships, and preceptorships.
 For more information contact the department office and review the Curriculum section of the catalog.

-A major in art may be earned through either: 1) art studio emphasis plan 2) art history emphasis plan or 3) dual degree architecture program.
+A major in art may be earned through either: 1) art studio emphasis plan or 2) art history emphasis plan

 Art Studio Emphasis Plan